Varo Bank Review: The FinTech With a National Bank Charter

 First, in order to qualify for Varo Advance, your account must be at least 30 days old and be in good standing.
 Additionally, you’ll need to have received at least $1,000 in direct deposits in the last 31 days.
 Assuming you meet that criteria, you’ll be able to select how much you need to borrow and set a date for when the loan will be automatically paid back.
 Notably, a fee of $5 or less per use may apply.
 It should also be noted that using Varo Advance won’t impact your credit score in any way.

 Features like Varo Advance are ones you hope to not have to use.
-Yet, if needed, this option could easily be better than some pricier alternatives.
+Of course, if needed, this option could easily be better than some pricier alternatives.
 On that note, I do think I prefer this pricing model to something like FloatMe, which charges a monthly fee instead.

 Final Thoughts on Varo Bank

 For those who enjoy the benefits of FinTech but prefer to deal directly with a licensed bank, Varo is now a great option.
 As an FDIC-insured bank, there’s definitely an enhanced peace of mind that comes from dealing with them.
-Plus, they’ve still retained some perks — such as the ability to earn up to 3% APY — even though they are a “real bank” now.
-I also give them props for their sleek and easy-to-navigate mobile app as well as for their partnership in the Long Game pilot.
+Plus, they’ve still retained some perks — such as the ability to earn up to 5% APY — even though they are a “real bank” now.
+I also give them props for their sleek and easy-to-navigate mobile app, as well as their continued updates to their products.